WangZhiYao/HolidayWeather/README.md

-# TravelWeather
+# Holiday Weather

-This project utilizes GitHub Actions to schedule an automatic execution at 00:00am UTC (08:00am China Standard Time) on weekdays and retrieves weather data for the destination within the next 7 days by the [HeWeather weather daily forecast API](https://dev.qweather.com/docs/api/weather/weather-daily-forecast/).
+This project utilizes Github Actions to schedule an automatic execution on workdays and retrieves weather data for the destination within the next couple of days by the  specified api.
-The program checks if the weather is sunny on Saturday or Sunday.
-In such a case, it sends a notification email to a specified email address.
+This program checks if the weather is sunny on at least one day during the holiday.
+In such a case, it will send notification messages through the specified method.

-Please note that the free version of the API only provides weather forecasts for 7 days, which means that this project is only suitable for impromptu weekend getaways.
+Please note that the free version of the API only provides weather forecasts for 1-15 days, which means that this project is only suitable for impromptu weekend getaways.

 ## Current Status